January 16, 2017 ☞ Word of the day

-Today’s word of the day can be styled bull’s-eye, but the unhyphenated compound is more common.
-Though stripping away the punctuation abstracts this compound (a bahuvrihi) from its constituent stems, it serves the semantic result.
-The pruned bullseye is more exact and precise and on target.
+Today’s word of the day can be styled bull’s-eye, but the unhyphenated form is more common.
+Besides, stripping away the punctuation abstracts this compound (a bahuvrihi) from its constituent stems.
+Which is fitting: the pruned bullseye is more precise and on target.

-I’ve had occasion to use both forms of bullseye, noun and interjection, at Kilowatt bar in San Francisco, California, when a stranger challenged me to a friendly competition: closest to the bullseye.
-Thanks to an afternoon of practice, approximately three alcoholic beverages, and lots of luck, I landed precisely on the red.
+I’ve had occasion to use two forms of bullseye, noun and interjection, at Kilowatt Bar in The Mission, San Francisco, California.
+A round-faced stranger challenged me to a friendly competition: closest to the bullseye buys a round.
+Thanks to an afternoon of practice, alcohol, and luck, I landed precisely on the red.

 Sloshball is kickball with beer.
 A keg is used in place of second base.
 When runners reach second base, they must finish a cup of beer before moving on to third.
 However, there is no force out at third base, so an unlimited number of people can be on second base drinking beer.
 Urban Dictionary

-One only needs to bend the definition of sport to discover more pastimes with strong association to the drink.
-I don’t know that I have seen tabletop shuffleboard any place but a bar.
-And it’s unheard of that anyone play cornhole (or even suggest it) without already being halfway in the tank.
-Even those games with a more mature demographic, like bocce or croquet, pair well with a Pimm’s punch or a gin cocktail.
+Bend the definition of sport and you’ll find even more spirit-friendly pastimes.
+I have never seen tabletop shuffleboard any place but a bar.
+It’s unheard of to play cornhole (or suggest it) without being halfway in the tank.
+Even games catering to a less collegiate crowd, like bocce ball or croquet, are best paired with a negroni or a Pimm’s punch respectively.

-More fundamental in contests of drink-oriented fun are those that dispense with athleticism altogether.
-Games that add a ABV-based ticker to erstwhile innocuous activities like: board games, a game of cards, listening to Roxanne by The Police, or (admittedly not-that-innocuous) Never Have I Ever.
-All one needs for this category is a table and to be 19 years old.
+More fundamental in drink-oriented contests are those that dispense with athleticism altogether.
+Games that add a ABV-based ticker to erstwhile innocuous activities like board games, cards, listening to Roxanne by The Police, or (admittedly not-that-innocuous) Never Have I Ever.
+All one needs for this category are a table and to be 19 years old.

-Purer still is the game incited by the announcement, “Let’s do shots,” in a commercial establishment that serves alcohol.
-It’s not a request as much as it is a call to join the roster.
-Immediately there are losers.
-Memories of vintage hangovers send some shell-shocked ones scurrying.
+Purer still is the game incited by the announcement, “Let’s do shots,” in a tavern.
+It’s less a request than a roll call for the meet.

-With the brave remainder, the second round begins: the selection of the spirit.
-For those new to the game, and early in their collegiate careers, it’s likely to be a shooter.
-Shooters are potions composed in equal parts of sugar and a memorable name.
+There are immediate abstainers: the hungover and lily-livered.
+For the brave remainder, the second round is the selection of the spirit.
+Junior players will choose a shooter: technicolor potions composed of an unmemorable spirit, a memorable name, and lots of sugar.
 Not unlike the symptoms of binge drinking, shooter names are generally cutesy, sexual, or violent, viz., Polar Bear, Buttery Nipple, Kamikaze.